eveseat/docs/docs/developer_guides/updating_plugins.md

 - PHP 8.2: SeAT now runs on php 8.2, enabling new features like enums and better type hinting, but also breaking a few things.
 - Route Prefixing: All routes from the seat core start with `seatcore::`.
 For example, `notifications.integrations.list` turns into `seatcore::notifications.integrations.list`.
 If your plugin uses routes pointing to the seat core, you will have to update them.
 - Notifications: All notifications from SeAT 4 continue to work, but by updating them you can unlock more features like discord pings.
 See the [notifications guide](notifications_implementation.md) for more details.
+- The `Seat\Eveapi\Jobs\Middleware\WithoutOverlapping` job middleware backport is now provided by laravel and got removed from the SeAT core.
+Use `Illuminate\Queue\Middleware\WithoutOverlapping` instead.
+Just swapping the import should be enough, as they are compatible.
 - Some, but not all ways of exporting data from DataTables are broken.
 Just check whether they work and fix if required.
 - There are a few minor breaking changes between Laravel 6 and 10:
   - `MyJob::dispatchNow()` got replaced with `MyJob::dispatchSync()`